-Country Details For
+Country Details For China

-China became a Party to the WHO Framework Convention on Tobacco Control on October 11, 2005.
+China became a Party to the WHO Framework Convention on Tobacco Control on January 9, 2006.

 Several laws and regulations set forth China’s smoke free policies.
 These laws and regulations were issued by a variety of agencies and place restrictions on smoking in a broad range of public places.
 Such promulgations include: (1) Ministry of Health Rules on the Implementation of Public Places Sanitation Administration Regulations; (2) Law on the Protection of Minors (prohibiting smoking in places where minors gather, such as schools, dormitories, etc.); (3) Rules on the Prohibition of Smoking in Public Transport and Waiting Rooms (issued jointly by six agencies); (4) Civil Aviation Administration Rules on the Prohibition of Smoking in Civil Airports and Civil Aircraft; and (5) State Council Regulations on the Administration of Business Premises for Internet Access Services (banning smoking in internet cafes and public computer lounges).

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.